2024-2025 Edition

 Prereq: None

 What is Black Cinema?
 Is it, as Tommy Lott has claimed, a critical intervention that resists the "Hollywood master narrative"?
-Or, as Michael Gillespie asserts, does it enact, perform, and modulate the visual possibilities of Blackness in ways that exceed any representational commitment to an authentic "Black lifeworld"?
-This class does not aspire toward answering these questions; rather, it turns the prism of the discourse surrounding Blackness and cinematic visuality onto the stakes, aesthetics, and radical imagination of what we will encounter as Black Cinema.
-This class explores Black Cinema in the United States, examining the works of filmmakers such as Oscar Micheaux, Melvin Van Peebles, Julie Dash, Bill Gunn, Kathleen Collins, Boots Riley, Terrance Nance, and more.
+Or, as Michael Gillespie claims, does it enact and perform the visual possibilities beyond any commitment to a "Black lifeworld"?
+This class does not attempt to answer these questions.
+Instead, it turns the lens of these questions onto the stakes, creativity, and possibilities of what we will encounter as Black Cinema.
+This class explores Black Cinema in the United States, examining the works of Oscar Micheaux, Spencer Williams, Melvin Van Peebles, Kathleen Collins, Boots Riley, Terrance Nance, and more.

 Offering: Host